T-Goon/WOOL_Compiler/README.md

 ### Running the Programs

-`java <fileName>`: Run the program the same as any other java program post-compile.
+`java <fileName>`: Run the program the same as any other Java program post-compile.

 ### Dependencies and Other Software